zahram1087/health-tracker-backend/readme.md

 Android: Post Exercises to the server
 * When a user creates a new Exercise locally on their device, in addition to saving it to the local database, the app should POST it to the server.

+### Lab 33: Security
+#### Overview
+This lab will ensure that your app has appropriate security implemented.

+#### Feature Tasks
+Use secrets appropriately
+Ensure you have no secret information in any place that could be seen by taking apart your apk.

+#### Auth on the backend
+Add auth to your Spring backend, so that users can log in.
+Require users to be logged in to post an Exercise, and associate users and exercises.

+#### SharedPrefs for login
+Allow the user to log in to your app, using the login functionality for the backend.
+Store their token in SharedPrefs, and ensure it’s secret.